 It’s illegal to use or possess cannabis in Australia.
 However, the laws governing cannabis use vary, depending on the state.

-For example, in Victoria, New South Wales, Australian Capital Territory, Western Australia and Tasmania, there are ‘Cannabis Cautioning’ Programmes in place.
+For example, throughout most Australian states there are ‘Cannabis Cautioning’ Programmes in place.
 These programmes tend to be policy-based, which means they focus on treatment and drug avoidance, rather than punishment.

-If caught with 10 grams or less in Western Australia, the offender must attend a one-to-one intervention counselling session.
+If caught with 10 grams or less, the offender must attend a one-to-one intervention counselling session.
 Larger amounts could result in an A$2,000 fine, two years in prison, or both.

-- Queensland: Possession of cannabis can be punished with up to 15 years in prison.
+Across Queensland, possession of cannabis can be punished with up to 15 years in prison.
 However, sentences for minor amounts are rare, and if the amount is under 50 grams, the offender must be offered a drug diversion programme.
+The diversion includes a mandatory assessment and brief intervention program.

 Can you sell cannabis in Australia?